Titan beetle: Anatomy and physiology

 Titanus giganteus is known for being one of the largest beetles, spanning over 170 mm.
 Though great in size, studies have shown that within the family Cerambycidae, they have exceptionally short hind wings.
 Additionally, the hind wings are not present in females, indicating that they are incapable of flight.

 Titan beetles have compound eyes (an eye consisting of an array of numerous small visual units), with hundreds of hexagonal facets covering the central region of the eye and the periphery being covered by pentagonal or squares.

-Unique to Titanus giganteus, there exists a distinct row of proprioceptive hairs that is visible on the anterior edge of the prothorax.
+Titanus giganteus has a distinct row of proprioceptive hairs that is visible on the anterior edge of the prothorax.
 The hairs have a mechanoreceptive function, detecting changes to the body surface to assess the environment.

 Their antennae have sensilla which provide sensory information about the environment.
 There are different types of sensilla, e.g. coeloconic sensilla and sensilla trichoidea, detecting different stimuli.
 The reproductive system of the titan beetle is very similar to other species within the subfamily Prioninae, with the pupal testis consisting of 12 to 15 lobes each containing 15 follicles.
 One unusual characteristic regarding the reproductive anatomy of titan beetles is the variation in follicle size.
 Titan beetles with larger follicles were seen to have greater rates of spermatogenesis.
 The mechanism for such variation is unknown.